Site Map

 Biographic notes

 My research is in fundamental cosmology and particle astrophysics.
 Specifically I'm interested in precision consistency tests of the standard cosmological paradigm and in astrophysical searches for new physics.
 The observational evidence for the acceleration of the universe demonstrates that our current theories of particle physics and gravity are incomplete.
-So far these hints are smoke without a smoking gun, and I am searching for the for the gun; in other words, I'm using the early universe as a laboratory where I can probe fundamental physics.
+Current hints of new physics are smoke without a smoking gun, and I am searching for the for the gun; in other words, I'm using the early universe as a laboratory where I can probe fundamental physics.

 I'm actively involved in measurements of nature’s fundamental couplings on various astrophysical and cosmological scales and epochs.
-I'm also developing a next generaton of tests, inculding astrophysical Equivalence Principle tests, measurements of the temperature-redshift relation and the distance duality relation, and tests involving specific astrophysical objects (such as main sequence stars or neutron stars).
-I'm a member of the ESPRESSO collaboration; this will be the first of a new generation of spectrogaphs sensitive enough to carry out some of these tests.
+I'm also developing the next generation of tests, including astrophysical Equivalence Principle tests, measurements of the temperature-redshift relation and the distance duality relation, and tests involving specific astrophysical objects (such as main sequence stars and neutron stars).
+I'm a member of the ESPRESSO collaboration; this will be the first of a new generation of spectrographs sensitive enough to carry out some of these tests.
 I also belong to the E-ELT Project Science Team.

 I'm interested in developing new ways to characterize the properties of dark energy from redshift z=0 until deep in the matter era (z~4 and beyond), since this maximizes the chances of distinguishing dynamical dark energy from Einstein's cosmological constant.
 Astrophysical measurements such as those described above will be crucial for this endeavour.
-I'm also interested in exploring synergies between ESPRESSO (or its successor CODEX) and space missions like Euclid (of which I am also a member) for the purpose of probing fundamental physics and the large-scale behaviour of gravity.
+I'm also interested in exploring synergies between space missions like Euclid (of which I am also a member) and ground-based facilities such as ALMA, ESPRESSO and the E-ELT instruments (particularly ELT-HIRES) for the purpose of probing fundamental physics and the large-scale behaviour of gravity.

 I'm strongly committed to the public understanding of science, and in particular to outreach in astronomy and physics.
+I’m currently the Head of CAUP’s training unit, and the scientific coordinator of the AstroCamp, an academic excellence program for high-school students.
 I also maintain an active interest in the history of ideas in astronomy and cosmology.

 Publications